-Here, young boys ride horses to a lake or creek to fish, accompanied by experienced staff who teach them important survival skills.
-With safety as the #1 factor in outdoor learning, we train boys to leave no trace behind at campsites or trails, and we always avoid camping trips in bad weather or other dangerous conditions.
+Here, young boys are accompanied by experienced staff who teach them important skills.
+With safety as the #1 factor in learning, we train boys to leave no trace behind on hiking trails.

-Working together to survive while camping in the wild terrain of Wyoming for 3-4 days, troubled boys begin to build trusting relationships with staff and each other.
-Back at base camp, routine tasks like gathering eggs, working with horses and chopping wood for indoor cabin fireplaces lets boys consider their place and purpose in the world.
-And as the healing power of the great outdoors unlocks memories of trauma, and brokenness, mentors encourage each troubled boy to see who he can become the man God created him to be!
+Working together while adventuring in beautiful Wyoming, troubled boys begin to build trusting relationships with staff and each other.
+Routine tasks like gathering eggs and feeding horses let boys consider their place and purpose in the world.
+And as the healing power of the great outdoors unlocks memories of trauma, and brokenness, mentors encourage each troubled boy to become the man he is meant to be!

-Young troubled boys learn academically in the Our Lady of the Rosary homeschool curriculum, accredited by NISAC, and study both on campus, and during expeditions.
-Boys also attend Roman Catholic church services nearby and take part in daily prayer sessions on campus.
+Young troubled boys learn academically with a homeschool curriculum, accredited by NISAC, and study both on campus, and during expeditions.

 Do It Yourself!

-During the wilderness learning program, up to 10 boys live in rustic log cabins at our base camp that also features chicken coops, a horse pen, and semi-off-grid power and water supplies.
+During the program, up to 10 boys live in log cabins that also features nearby chicken coops and a horse pen.

 Here on the Frontier, young boys learn how to: